kyma-project/kyma/docs/03-tutorials/00-serverless/svls-16-use-secret-mounts.md

 title: Access to Secrets mounted as Volume
 ---

-This tutorial shows how to use Secrets mounted as volume, with the Serverless Function.
+This tutorial shows how to use Secrets mounted as volume with the Serverless Function.
 We will create a simple Function in Python 3.9.
 The Function reads data from Secret and returns it.

 ## Prerequisites